Keith Browner Jr.

-Keith Tellus Browner, Jr. (born April 7, 1988) is an American football defensive end who is currently a free agent.
+Keith Tellus Browner, Jr. (born April 7, 1988) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He signed with Houston Texans in 2012 and Chicago Bears in 2016.
-He played college football at University of California, Berkeley.
+He played college football for the California Golden Bears.

-High school years
+Early life

 Browner Jr. attended Dorsey High School in Los Angeles, California.
 Browner Jr. was selected to the SuperPrep All-Far West team.
 Browner Jr. was ranked as the No. 22 prospect among defensive ends and also was ranked as the 78th prospect among defensive ends in the state of California according to Rivals.com.
 He was ranked as the 44th defensive end by scout.com.

 College career

-He played college football at California.
-He finished college with 37 tackles, 4 Sacks, 4 pass deflection and 2 forced fumbles.
+He played college football at the University of California, Berkeley.
+He finished Golden Bears career with 37 tackles, four sacks, four pass deflections and two forced fumbles.

 Professional career

 Houston Texans

 In 2012, Browner Jr. signed with the Houston Texans.
 On August 31, he was released.
 On October 29, 2012, he was signed to the practice squad.
 He was signed to the 53-man active squad of the Houston Texans on December 12, 2014.
 He was released from the Houston Texans on May 15, 2015.